Klipper3d/klipper/docs/Config_Reference.md

 #   maximum speed of up/down moves (which require a higher step rate
 #   than other moves on a delta printer).
 The default is to use
 #   max_velocity for max_z_velocity.
+#max_z_accel:
+#   This sets the maximum acceleration (in mm/s^2) of movement along
+#   the z axis.
+Setting this may be useful if the printer can reach higher
+#   acceleration on XY moves than Z moves (eg, when using input shaper).
+#   The default is to use max_accel for max_z_accel.
 #minimum_z_position: 0
 #   The minimum Z position that the user may command the head to move
 #   to.
 The default is 0.